 Organizing content in a Z-shaped pattern

-As users’ online viewing habits are becoming more sophisticated, eye tracking studies show they are scanning pages using five distinct patterns.
-To make sure your most important content gets the exposure it deserves, chunk it out and make sure you favor the left side of the screen.
+As users’ online viewing habits are becoming more sophisticated, eye-tracking studies show they are scanning pages using five distinct patterns.
+To make sure your most important content gets the exposure it deserves, chunk it out, use headings and make sure you favor the left side of the screen.